flare-foundation/flare-stake-tool/README.md

 ## Operations with public key

-These are the operations you can perform with this tool, when you log in with your private key.
+These are the operations you can perform with this tool, when you log in with your public key.

 ### Exporting from C-chain to P-chain through raw signing